AlekseyAmp/InsuranceCalculatorAPI/README.md

 - You can update the rates in the database by sending a `PATCH /rates/update` endpoint.

 - Endpoint `insurance/calculate` is used to calculate the insurance price.
 To do this, you need to provide the cargo type and the declared cost as request parameters.
-The insurance cost will be rounded to the nearest thousand.
+The insurance cost will be rounded to the thousand (0,001).
 Request for insurance were covered by the tests.

 ---